Join Our FREE Live Webinar

 Recently Sold Homes

 Try to avoid looking at homes that are currently for sale because that won't tell you what people are willing to actually pay.
 While active homes can help calculate ARV, sold homes demonstrate the market price that a buyer was actually willing to pay.
-Try to stay within 6 months back.
+Try to stay within 6 months.
 The more recently a comparable home was sold, the better!

 Location Proximity